dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/configuration/overview.md

 * [ProtectKeysWithAzureKeyVault(IDataProtectionBuilder, String, String, X509Certificate2)](/dotnet/api/microsoft.aspnetcore.dataprotection.azuredataprotectionbuilderextensions.protectkeyswithazurekeyvault#Microsoft_AspNetCore_DataProtection_AzureDataProtectionBuilderExtensions_ProtectKeysWithAzureKeyVault_Microsoft_AspNetCore_DataProtection_IDataProtectionBuilder_System_String_System_String_System_Security_Cryptography_X509Certificates_X509Certificate2_) permits the use of a `ClientId` and [X509Certificate](/dotnet/api/system.security.cryptography.x509certificates.x509certificate2) to enable the data protection system to use the key vault.
 * [ProtectKeysWithAzureKeyVault(IDataProtectionBuilder, String, String, String)](/dotnet/api/microsoft.aspnetcore.dataprotection.azuredataprotectionbuilderextensions.protectkeyswithazurekeyvault#Microsoft_AspNetCore_DataProtection_AzureDataProtectionBuilderExtensions_ProtectKeysWithAzureKeyVault_Microsoft_AspNetCore_DataProtection_IDataProtectionBuilder_System_String_System_String_System_String_) permits the use of a `ClientId` and `ClientSecret` to enable the data protection system to use the key vault.

-If using the older packages (`Microsoft.AspNetCore.DataProtection.AzureStorage` and `Microsoft.AspNetCore.DataProtection.AzureKeyVault`) and a combination of keyvault and azure storage to store and protect keys, a `System.UriFormatException` will be thrown if the blob to store the keys in does not already exist.
-This can be manually created ahead of running the application, or `.ProtectKeysWithAzureKeyVault()` can be removed for the first run to create the blob in place, then adding it on for subsequent runs.
-Removing `.ProtectKeysWithAzureKeyVault()` is advised, as this will ensure that the file is created with the proper schema and values in place.
+If the app uses the prior Azure packages (`Microsoft.AspNetCore.DataProtection.AzureStorage` and `Microsoft.AspNetCore.DataProtection.AzureKeyVault`) and a combination of Azure Key Vault and Azure Storage to store and protect keys because <xref:System.UriFormatException?displayProperty=nameWithType> is thrown if the blob for key storage doesn't exist.
+The blob can be manually created ahead of running the app in the Azure portal, or use the following procedure:

+1. Remove the call to `ProtectKeysWithAzureKeyVault` for the first run to create the blob in place.
+1. Add the call to `ProtectKeysWithAzureKeyVault` for subsequent runs.

+Removing `ProtectKeysWithAzureKeyVault` is advised, as it ensures that the file is created with the proper schema and values in place.

 It is recommended that you upgrade to the new `Azure.Extensions.AspNetCore.DataProtection.Blobs` and `Azure.Extensions.AspNetCore.DataProtection.Keys` packages however, as this issue has been resolved.